Services provided

 Allergy describes symptoms that occur when your body encounters certain substances in the surrounding environment.
 These substances or particles, called allergens, will stimulate the immunological system.
 The result of such stimulation will be the production of symptoms.
 The mechanism that leads into production of symptoms is the allergic reaction.

 When the symptoms develop in response to exposure to allergens floating in the air, it is called an inhalant allergy.
+Inhalant allergens include dust, animal dander, mold and pollen.

 Symptoms can occur also as a response to food allergens (in this case the allergen is ingested) or even as a response to touching an allergen or chemical substance (contactant allergy).

-Allergy immunotherapy consists of the administration of the same allergens that produce the symptoms.
-Usually, they are administered frequently in very small but increasing dosages, over a long period of time.
+Allergy immunotherapy consists of the repeated and frequent administration of the same allergens that produce the symptoms.
+The treatment starts with very small doses that increase over a long period of time.
 The objective of the treatment is to lead to symptom-resolution and to attain long-term relief after treatment discontinuation.
 This type of treatment is the only one that can modify the reactivity of the immunological system so that the allergic condition disappears.
+Allergy Immunotherapy has the potential to cure allergies.

-This treatment has the potential to cure allergies.
-It can be provided by injections (Injectable immunotherapy or “allergy shots”), by oral drops (because the drops are usually administered under the tongue, this modality is known as Sublingual Immunotherapy or SLIT), or by a modality that uses ultra-low doses of allergens (Low Dose Allergen Immunotherapy or LDA).
-For more on Allergy and Immunotherapy see here .
+This treatment can be provided by injections (Injectable immunotherapy or “allergy shots”), by oral drops administered under the tongue, (Sublingual Immunotherapy or SLIT), or by a modality that uses ultra-low doses of allergens (Low Dose Allergen Immunotherapy or LDA).

 Sublingual Immunotherapy - SLIT